JustineRobert/Teamwork/README.md

 [![dependencies Status](https://david-dm.org/Flexberry/javascript-project-template/status.svg)](https://david-dm.org/Flexberry/javascript-project-template)
 [![Maintainability](https://api.codeclimate.com/v1/badges/3e24f5c76db0e112494f/maintainability)](https://codeclimate.com/github/JustineRobert/Teamwork/maintainability)

-Description:
+# Description:

 Teamwork is an internal social network for employees of an organization.
 The goal of this application is to facilitate more interaction between colleagues and promote team bonding.

-Quick start with the App
+# Quick start with the App

-Install dependencies
+# Install dependencies
+npm install
 # Setup
 - You need to have `git`, `NodeJS` and `nmp` installed on your local environment.
 - Clone the application with `git clone` command.
 - `npm install` to install all the dependencies in local environment.

 # Getting Started
-Starting application run the following npm scripts
+To Start application, run the following npm script
 * `npm start` for starting the server.

 # Testing
-When you need to test the application and view test coverate run:
+To test the application and view test coverate run:
 * `npm test` for running the tests, and getting coverage summary.

 # API